dojo/docs/dojox/mobile/Heading.rst

     :depth: 2

 Heading is a widget that represents a navigation bar, which usually appears at the top of an application.
 It usually displays the title of the current view and can contain a navigational control.
-If you use it with `dojox.mobile.ScrollableView <dojox/mobile/ScrollableView>`_, it can also be used as a fixed header bar or a fixed footer bar.
+If you use it with :ref:`dojox.mobile.ScrollableView <dojox/mobile/ScrollableView>`, it can also be used as a fixed header bar or a fixed footer bar.
 In such cases, specify the fixed="top" attribute to be a fixed header bar or the fixed="bottom" attribute to be a fixed footer bar.
 Heading can have one or more ToolBarButton widgets as its children.

 .. image:: Heading.png